Please note that this product was withdrawn from the Community register of designated orphan medicinal products in May 2014 on request of the sponsor.

 Lentiviral vector containing the human Wiskott Aldrich syndrome protein gene was not authorised anywhere worldwide for Wiskott Aldrich syndrome or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 7 December 2005 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 7 December 2005 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: